Gadiler/Mmory-card-game-backend/README.md

 ## The Memory card game project backend:

-Implementation SpringBoot, which allows companies CRUD coupons for their customers.
-The customers can purchase coupons and use them.
-The Admin has extra utilities:
+Implementation SpringBoot, which allows companies CRUD users for their scores.

-- monitor and view info gathered by the transaction system.

 ### How to use:

 Add MySQL-connector-java-8.0.23 External Libraries

-- url = "jdbc:mysql://localhost:3306/couponsystem82204"
-- username = "root"
-- password = "311217905"

 ### Tables